 The area underwent substantial change with the construction of the 850 kms long Dawson Trail - the first all-Canadian highway linking the East with the Prairies.
 The trail was surveyed in 1858 with construction taking place from 1868-1871.
 The trail was pushed through from Fort William to the Red River.
 A plaque situated outside of the Ste.
 Anne municipal building in the town of Ste.
 Anne tells the story of this first water and land route starting west from the Northwest Angle of the Lake-of-the-Woods through the present town of Ste.
 Anne to St. Boniface.

 The Rural Municipality of Ste.
-Anne was incorporated in February, 1881, but not for long.
-In 1890, it was amalgamated with the Rural Municipality of LaBroquerie.
-It later became reestablished by an Act of the Legislature in 1908 which happened to be the same year the municipal building in Ste.
+Anne was incorporated in February 1881, but not for long.
+In 1890, it was amalgamated with the Rural Municipality of La Broquerie under that name.
+It later became reestablished by an Act of the Legislature in 1908 which happened to be the same year the municipal building in the Town of Ste.
 Anne was erected.
 That 2-story historical building remained the RM of Ste.
 Anne municipal building until 2013 when a new modern building was erected just south of the Town of Ste.
 Anne off Provincial Highway #210.
-The old building was sold to a local business with the intentions of preserving the historical site.
+In 1963, the RM split from the Town of Ste.
+Anne and became two separate and independent local government bodies.